-Please pray for this critical situation and please give what you can afford as soon as you can.
-Your gift could mean the difference between life and death.
+These desperate people urgently need your help today to enable Fields of Life provide emergency life-saving supplies.
+Please pray for Simon and the hundreds of thousands of refugees and we would ask you humbly to give what you can afford, as soon as you can.
+Your gift could literally mean the difference between life and death.

 Support East Africa Emergency Appeal

 (100% of your donation goes to Fields of Life across most network operators.
 Some operators apply VAT which means that a minimum of €3.25 will go to Fields of Life.Service Provider: LIKECHARITY.
 Helpline: 076 680 5278.)